Associate Professor and Director of Operations, WIN

 In 2011 the FMRIB Centre installed a state-of-the-art MRI scanner operating at a magnetic field strength of 7 Tesla.
 This is over 5 times stronger than a standard clinical system and enables the structure and function of the brain to be studied in far higher detail than has previously been possible.

-As well as facilitating clinical and neuroscience research on the Centre's two MRI scanners and providing MR physics input into those research projects, I have a research interest in improving the quality of MRI images using a technique called 'dynamic shimming'.
+As well as facilitating clinical and neuroscience research on the Centre's MRI scanners, and leading the Centre's core team, I have a research interest in improving the quality of MRI images using a technique called 'dynamic shimming'.

 I am heavily involved in communicating the research we do to the general public (for example, see the animation on the left) and have been working with schools to inspire the next generation of scientists.